awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-eks-cluster.md

 `Tags`  <a name="cfn-eks-cluster-tags"></a>
 The metadata that you apply to the cluster to assist with categorization and organization\.
 Each tag consists of a key and an optional value, both of which you define\.
 Cluster tags don't propagate to any other resources associated with the cluster\.
-You must have the `eks:TagResource` and `eks:UntagResource` permissions in your IAM user or IAM role used to manage the CloudFormation stack\.
+You must have the `eks:TagResource` and `eks:UntagResource` permissions for your [IAM principal](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_terms-and-concepts.html) to manage the AWS CloudFormation stack\.
 If you don't have these permissions, there might be unexpected behavior with stack\-level tags propagating to the resource during resource creation and update\.
 *Required*: No
 *Type*: List of [Tag](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-resource-tags.html)
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)